Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Proof of Lemma

-\item \textit{Truthfulness}: When agent $i$ reports the rewards untruthfully, it may change the optimal policy of $V_1^\pi(x; R)$ by altering only the reported value of $r_i$ and hence the associated value function $V_1^\pi(\cdot; r_i)$.
-However, agent $i$ cannot affect the value of $V_1^\pi(x;R^{-i})$, as $R^{-i}$ is independent of $r_i$.
+\item \textit{Truthfulness}: We begin by noting that when agent $i$ reports their rewards untruthfully, the untruthful reporting may change the optimal policy of $V_1^\pi(x_1; R)$ by altering only the reported value of $r_i$ and the associated value function $V_1^\pi( ; r_i)$.
+However, agent $i$ cannot affect the value of $V_1^\pi(x_1;R^{-i})$, as $R^{-i}$ is independent of $r_i$.